Career Advice for Students at Duke

 Second, even if you know yourself 100% through and through (an extremely high bar), whatever you think might be the perfect work for you… might be something no one pays for.
 What then?
 Are you doomed to be jobless forever?
 That doesn’t seem right.

 Third, it’s selfish.
 The follow your passion approach leads to only thinking about you and what you want… and that rabbit hole can lead to madness if you’re not careful.
 The world already has unfulfilled needs.
-You’ll be better suited to help people with some needs over others, so start understanding that give and take quickly instead.
-You’ll be more satisfied helping others in the long run anyway.
+You’ll naturally be better suited to help people with some needs over others, so start understanding that balance instead.
+You’ll be more satisfied focusing on helping others in the long run anyway.

 Fourth, it’s not a useful career planning tool.
-It’s a single axis, simple assessment that doesn’t take into account realities like making rent and eating and a family.
-It also doesn’t account for how you can grow and use influence to get more of what you want, provided you plan correctly.
+It’s a single axis, simple assessment that doesn’t take into account realities like making rent and eating and health insurance and a family.
+It also doesn’t account for how you can grow and use influence to get more of what you want in a career, provided you plan correctly.
 All of those things are real world considerations that this simple version leaves out.

 What To Do Instead